softeng-feup/open-cx-peoplestalker/Development-Report.md

 ![Use Case](https://github.com/softeng-feup/open-cx-peoplestalker/blob/master/uc.jpg)

 The Speaker is the person who is presenting the presentation, the Attendee is someone who is watching a presentation and the ConfAdmin is the administrator of the conference, the one who will define the sessions and what presentations will be given and at what time.
 The use cases presented in the UML are divided into two categories, the ones who will be available to everyone and the ones only available to the Administrator of the conference.
-The firt type include the Visualization of the number of attendees over time, the percentage of free seats in the given presentation, the number of attendees present live in the presentation, and some other statistics of the speaker and the sessions, as in, information about the the
+The firt type include the visualization of the number of attendees over time, the percentage of free seats in the given presentation, the number of attendees present live in the presentation, and the maximum ammount of people present until the current time, and some other statistics of the speaker and the sessions, as in, all the information described but about other presentation done by the speaker before and that same session done in the past.

-TODO: descrever utilizadores, o que cada um representa, descrever cada use case (peqeno indice com cada alterar herança das classes, mudar pa include/Extends(?)
+The other type of use cases (the ones only available to the administrator), are related to the creation of a conference, once the administrator logs in, only he can create a new conference, which then he can add sessions and presentations within each session.
+For each presentation he has to specify the room in which it will be presented, the assigned speaker for the presentation and the hours it will take place in.

 ### User stories

 Trello - https://trello.com/b/UpNIOA4Q/esof-people-stalker